-- · Hormone Therapy (injections) this can help to shrink prostate cancer or slow its growth. - Radiotherapy if your cancer has spread to the bones.
+Hormone Therapy (injections) - this can help to shrink prostate cancer or slow its growth.

+Radiotherapy - if your cancer has spread to the bones.
 This will be to control the cancer.
 It will not cure it.

-- i Further information about the different options can be found below (clicking on these will open a new tab):

-- · Find out all about Watchful Waiting
+- Find out all about Watchful Waiting

 - Find out all about Hormone Therapy (injections)

 - Find out all about Radiotherapy

 - Explore possible clinical trials.